-You don’t have to be diabetic to have hypoglycemia
+You don’t have to be diabetic to experience hypoglycemia

 ypoglycemia or low blood sugar is not a condition exclusive to diabetics.
 If you exercise too much without eating enough you might easily have hypoglycemia.
 Non diabetic hypoglycemia is different and it may be caused by a variety of reasons, some of which are associated with diabetes.

 If you are diabetic, your know that maintaining ideal blood sugars levels is not an easy task and if you use insulin it’s even more difficult.
 Diabetics have trouble controlling blood glucose levels because they are always leveraging, food, exercise, and insulin or oral drugs.
-If you use too much insulin you must eat enough to accommodate the load or you risk becoming too low.
+If you use too much insulin you must eat enough or you risk having hypoglycemia.

 Common non diabetic hypoglycemia

 This is such a common occurrence most people don’t even think of it as being a problem.
-I used to be one of those who could not miss a meal or I would turn into a monster.
+I used to be one of those who could not miss a meal or become hypoglycemic.
 If my blood sugar dropped I would become irritated and my mind would get foggy.
-What most people don’t know is that your body can do a much better job keeping blood sugar balanced whether you eat or not.
+Your body can do a good job keeping blood sugar balanced whether you eat or not.
 The remedy is a diet change and building of muscle mass.

 I changed my diet to the 30-30-30 diet, or 33% or your calories from fat, 33% from protein, 33% from carbs.
 Usually most people eat about 70% from carbs.
 The other major change factor is muscle mass.
 The more muscle you have the better you are able to regulate energy consumption.
 Muscle works as a buffer for insulin release.
 Insulin is stored in muscles and is released as needed.
 Muscle building also promote better hormonal functioning which also helps with glucose metabolism.